duckworthj39/page_view_metrics/Readme.md

 # Mid Development
 As the processing of this data is so trivial it looks like the Metric class can handle processing the metrics itself.
 That means I can provide a mechanism for supplying both the to total views and unique views very simply.
-Also instead of using an array of objects I have found it much more readable for the PageMetrics class to build a hash of objects.
+Also instead of using an array of objects I have found it much more readable for the MetricLogParser class to build a hash of objects.

 Something I hadn't taken into account was the performance of using an array instead of a hash.
 Finding a value in an array means iterating from the first element until the value is found.
-To improve this the **PageMetric** class now uses a hash to store the Metric object so they can be looked up in a more performant way.
+To improve this the **MetricLogParser** class now uses a hash to store the Metric object so they can be looked up in a more performant way.

 # First Iteration